Thanet Canal

 The Thanet Canal, also known as the Springs Branch, is a short branch of the Leeds and Liverpool Canal, in North Yorkshire, England.
 It leaves the main canal in Skipton, and runs to some loading wharfs near Skipton Castle, which were used to load limestone from local quarries into boats for onward shipment.
 It was opened in 1773, and extended in 1794.

 History

-Lord Thanet, who was the owner of Skipton Castle in the late 18th Century, owned some limestone quarries near to the castle.
+Lord Thanet, who was the owner of Skipton Castle in the late 18th century, owned some limestone quarries near to the castle.
 When the constructors of the Leeds and Liverpool Canal were building their main line, he petitioned them to alter its route to better serve his quarries.
-This they refused to do, and so on 10 May 1773 he obtained an act of Parliament which authorised the construction of a branch canal to serve this purpose.
-The Act did not authorise the raising of capital, as Lord Thanet financed the canal himself, and it was constructed mainly on his own land.
-Its alternative title of the Springs Branch comes from the fact that the original Act was for a Canal from a Place called the Spring, lying near Skipton Castle.
+This they refused to do, and so on 10 May 1773 he obtained the Skipton Canal Act 1772 (13 Geo.
+3. c.
+47) which authorised the construction of a branch canal to serve this purpose.
+The act did not authorise the raising of capital, as Lord Thanet financed the canal himself, and it was constructed mainly on his own land.
+Its alternative title of the Springs Branch comes from the fact that the original act was for a Canal from a Place called the Spring, lying near Skipton Castle.